romaincapelle/OverVue/docs/javascript/README.md

 # A JavaScript Overview

-I though it would be usefull to create a JavaScript section as well.
+I thought it would be useful to create a JavaScript section as well.
-This section covers some more or less basic JavaScript needed for Vue Developers.
+This section covers some more or less basic JavaScript needed for Vue Developers, things you may have forgotten, and overall just a quick access to JavaScript snippets you also need while building a Vue.js app.

+## Learn JavaScript

+If you are trying seriously learn JavaScript, I'll advise **[this detailled and excellent course](https://www.udemy.com/course/javascript-the-complete-guide-2020-beginner-advanced/)** by Maximilian Schwarzmüller.
+His VueJS course is also excellent.
+Both are available on his website [Academind.com](https://academind.com/).

 ## Upcoming Sections

-- Variables
-- Data Types
-- Operators
-- If statements
-- Loops
 - Error Handling
-- Functions
-- Object
-- Classes
 - Prototypes
 - OOP
 - Browser API